olafkfreund/ansible-k3s-rpi/README.md

 - In `/etc/ssh/sshd_config` on the Pi, set `PasswordAuthentication` to `no`

 # Configure ansible setup
-- Copy `ansible/hosts.template` to `ansible/hosts` for your configuration
 - Choose one of the Raspberries to lead / orchestrate your cluster; we'll call this the _server_
-- In `ansible/hosts`, fill out the ip or hostname for the leading Raspberry under `[k3s-server]`
+- In `inventory/hosts`, fill out the ip or hostname for the leading Raspberry under `[k8smaster]`
-- Fill out the ip's or hostnames for the rest of your cattle under `[k3s-agents]`
+- Fill out the ip's or hostnames for the rest of your cattle under `[k8snodes]`

 I personally prefer using the Pi's hardware mac address to assign a hostname and ip address within the LAN by DHCP, but you could also set a static ip address on the Pi.